 Children are the unintentional, often times, forgotten victims of domestic violence.

-We offer this program to children of current YWCA Glendale and Pasadena Domestic Violence Program clients.
+We offer this program to children of current YWCA Glendale and Pasadena Domestic Violence Program participants.
 This is in support of our other comprehensive services for domestic violence survivors, such as shelter, legal advocacy, and counseling.

-DOMESTIC & SEXUAL VIOLENCE RESOURCES
+NATIONAL DOMESTIC & SEXUAL VIOLENCE RESOURCES

 The National Domestic Violence Hotline